 - Improved personal data control.
 GPC signals allow users to easily manage how their personal data is used across multiple websites, empowering them with more control.

 - Compliance.
 For many businesses in the US, including the ones who operate under the CCPA and other state laws with universal opt-out mechanisms, honoring GPC signals is legally required.
-Non-compliance with such laws can lead to fines or penalties.

 - Increased user trust.
 Honoring GPC requests demonstrates that businesses respect their users’ privacy, ensuring a better company reputation.